 Chantal Gallant (MA, 2011) works with the Centre for Work, Organisation & Wellbeing at Griffith University in Brisbane.

 Michael E. Graydon (PhD, 2011) is an Assistant Professor in the Department of Sociology at Algoma University.
 As a university, Algoma emphasizes quality teaching which is Michael's first love.
 His research interests include social history, LGBT social history, social movements, the body, and gender.

 Darryl Leroux (PhD, 2010) is a tenured Associate Professor in the Department of Social Justice and Community Studies at Saint Mary’s University in Halifax.
 Since 2015, he’s been researching the phenomenon of white French-descendants claiming an “Indigenous” identity through the use of (genetic) genealogy.
-His book on the topic, Distorted Descent: White Claims to Indigenous Identity, will be available in September 2019.
+His book on the topic, Distorted Descent: White Claims to Indigenous Identity, became available in 2019.

-Dale Spencer (PhD, 2010) is a full-time Assistant Professor of Law and Legal Studies at Carleton University.
+Dale Spencer (PhD, 2010) is a full-time Associate Professor of Law and Legal Studies at Carleton University.
 The criminalization of marginalized populations serves as a focal and integrative point for his research interests.

 Kevin Walby (PhD, 2010) is an Associate Professor in the Department of Criminal Justice at University of Winnipeg.
 His research focuses on areas such as policing, security, surveillance; representations of crime and criminality; access to information and freedom of information law; sex work, sexuality, and emotional labour; and urban studies.

 Christopher Peters (PhD, 2009) is Professor with Special Responsibilities in Audience Research at Roskilde University, Denmark and Co-Founder/Director of the Centre for Digital Citizenship.